GROWING SOLUTIONS FARM FAQs

 What do you do with all the produce the farm generates?

-Growing Solutions Farm sells produce grown at the farm through CSA (community supported agriculture) subscriptions, at our on-site and Little Italy farm stands, and to local restaurants.
+Growing Solutions Farm sells produce grown at the farm through CSA (community supported agriculture) subscriptions, at our on-site and Little Italy farm stands, and to local restaurants and wholesalers.
 Students who participate in programming at our farm take home a bag of fresh produce each week.
 The farm also donates 20% of produce grown to Grace Seeds Ministry, which distributes it to food banks on the West Side.

 Who is in charge of the farm?
 What role does the farmer play with the students?